NICMx/FORT-validator/docs/installation.md

 > Add the following line to `/etc/apt/sources.list`, replacing the mirror (_http://ftp.mx.debian.org/debian_) with your [preferred one](https://www.debian.org/mirror/list):
 >
 > `deb http://ftp.mx.debian.org/debian buster main`

+This version ships with 4 of the 5 TALs, so in order to get the missing one, the [Setup script](#setup-script) can be executed using the argument `/etc/fort/tal`:

+{% highlight bash %}
+# Assuming that the script is at the current location and the script was already downloaded
+sudo ./fort_setup.sh /etc/fort/tal
+# Don't forget to restart fort service
+sudo service fort restart
+{% endhighlight %}

 Aside from the `fort` binary documented elsewhere in this documentation, the Debian package also ships with a systemd service, which is just the binary ran as a daemon.
 You can [configure](usage.html#--configuration-file) it at `/etc/fort/config.json`.